dotnet/docs/docs/ai/quickstarts/quickstart-azure-openai-tool.md

     :::zone-end

 1. Create a new `ChatOptions` object that contains an inline function the AI model can call to get the current weather.
-The function declaration include a delegate to run logic and name and description parameters to describe the purpose of the function to the AI model.
+The function declaration includes a delegate to run logic and name and description parameters to describe the purpose of the function to the AI model.

     :::code language="csharp" source="snippets/function-calling/openai/program.cs" range="16-26":::

-1. Add a system prompt to the chat history to provide context and instructions to the model.
+1. Add a system prompt to the `chatHistory` to provide context and instructions to the model.
 Send a user prompt with a question that requires the AI model to call the registered function to properly answer the question.

     :::code language="csharp" source="snippets/function-calling/openai/program.cs" range="28-40":::